PlasmaPy/PlasmaPy/vision_statement.md

 the following guidelines:

-* We pledge to treat all people with respect and provide a harassment- and bullying-free environment, regardless of sex, sexual orientation and/or gender identity, disability, physical appearance, body size, race, nationality, ethnicity, and religion.
+* We pledge to treat all people with respect and provide a harassment- and bullying-free environment, regardless of age, sex, sexual orientation and/or gender identity, disability, physical appearance, body size, race, nationality, ethnicity, religion, and level of experience.
 In particular, sexual language and imagery, sexist, racist, or otherwise exclusionary jokes are not appropriate.
 * We pledge to respect the work of others by recognizing acknowledgment/citation requests of original authors.
 As authors, we